-HVAC (Heating, Ventilation and Air Conditioner) systems are energy intensive and make up nearly a third of a building’s energy demands.
-Investing in HVAC upgrades increases the system’s overall efficiency thus cutting energy use and emissions while generating savings from reduced operational maintenance and energy bills.
-Upgrades can be capital intensive, but the resulting energy savings can provide high financial returns with little risk.
+Heating, Ventilation and Air Conditioning (HVAC) systems are energy-intensive and contribute nearly one-third of building energy demands.
+Investing in HVAC upgrades improves system efficiency overall and offers the opportunity to reduce energy use and emissions.
+This generates savings from reduced operational maintenance and energy bills.
+Although upgrades can be capital intensive, the resulting energy savings provide high financial returns with little risk.

-- Straightforward solution that can be done in house.
+- Straightforward solution that can be completed in-house

 - Saves money and cuts emissions